 Working in small batches, Thinly spread the batter into a even rectangle onto a baking sheet lined with a slipat.
 Bake until edges begin to turn golden brown about 10 minutes.
 Immediately remove from the oven.
 Working quickly, cut shapes into cookie with small round cutter.
 If it becomes too hard to cut, return the baking sheet to the oven for about 30 seconds.

-While the cookie circles are still warm cut out the addition decorative holes using a bent straw(four outside holes), and pipping tips (for the middle hole I used a #5 round tip and for the large oblong hole I used a #104 petal tip.
+While the cookie circles are still warm cut out the additional decorative holes using a bent straw(four outside holes), and pipping tips (for the middle hole I used a #5 round tip and for the large oblong hole I used a #104 petal tip.
 Then prick holes using a toothpick to creating the star design in the cookie.
 Again, if it becomes hard to cut pop the cookies in the oven for about 30 seconds so that they become more playable.

 Once the cookies have all been cut out and decorated return to oven, and bake for an additional 5 minutes until they start to brown slightly.